freemansoft/NFRs/README.md

 ------------------

 ## NFR or Not an NFR
+An NFR is a requirement that does not include design.
+The NFR should be applicable across platforms.
+NFRs that include design decisions or specific implementations should probably be split into an NFR and an ADR.
-NFRs are defined by architecture or designers and are implemented by the delivery teams.
-Policies exist to meet organizational needs.
+NFRs are defined by architecture or policy and are implemented by the delivery teams.
+Policy are created by the enterprise to meet organizational needs.

 Teams need to be diligent about knowing the difference between an NFR that drives system design and organizational policies or guidelines.
 NFRs drive changes in system design.
 Policies tend to change the way people operate or maintain the systems.
 You can especially see this where NFRs overlap for certain parts of CI/CD like continuous testing.